Umm Al Nar culture: Occupation phases

 Domestic manufactures in the late third millennium included soft-stone vessels, decorated with dotted circles.
 These, in the shapes of beakers, bowls and compartmentalised boxes, are distinctive.

 The archaeological record of the Hafit and Umm Al Nar periods show the area of southeastern Arabia formed a locus for a bipolar field of trade between Mesopotamia and the Indus where the people of Magan were intermediaries, suppliers and consumers, but also political agents acting in their own interests.
+In support of this cultural interaction, a pair of copper-alloy cymbals dating to the late third millennium BCE was discovered at the Dahwa 7 archaeological site in northern Oman.
+Found within a small ritual building and carefully deposited, these instruments bear striking similarities to examples from the Indus Valley civilization, indicating the transmission of musical practices across regions.

 The trade with Mesopotamia collapsed in and around 2,000 BCE, with a series of disasters including the Aryan invasion of the Indus Valley, the fall of the Mesopotamian city of Ur to Elam in 2,000 BC and the decline of the Indus Valley Harappan Culture in 1800 BC.
 The abandonment of the port of Umm Al Nar took place at around this time.

-There is some dispute as to the exact cause of the end of the trading era of the Umm Al Nar period and the inwardly focused domestication of the Wadi Suq period, but archaeologists are generally agreed that the domestication of the camel at around this time led to nomadism and something of a 'Dark Age' in the area.
-Modern consensus is that the transition from the Umm Al Nar to the Wadi Suq period was evolutionary and not revolutionary.

-After Umm Al Nar, the Wadi Suq culture followed (2,000-1,300 BCE), a period which saw more inland settlement, increasingly sophisticated metallurgy and the domestication of the camel.
+There is some dispute as to the exact cause of the end of the trading era of the Umm Al Nar period and the subsequent, and inwardly focused, domestication of the Wadi Suq period (2,000-1,300 BCE), and modern consensus is that the transition from the Umm Al Nar to the Wadi Suq period was evolutionary and not revolutionary.
+The Wadi Suq culture saw more inland settlement, increasingly sophisticated metallurgy and the domestication of the camel.